dnetguru/wallpaper-engine-controller/README.md

 ## Features

-- Monitors desktop visibility using libvisdesk
+- Monitors desktop visibility using [libvisdesk](https://github.com/dnetguru/libvisdesk/)
+- Does not poll and includes a parameter to throttle recalculations
 - Pauses/resumes Wallpaper Engine based on visibility thresholds
 - Supports both global and per-monitor modes
 - Can use either 32-bit or 64-bit Wallpaper Engine executable
+- Automatically resumes all wallpapers upon exit

 ## Installation